MicrosoftDocs/minecraft-creator/creator/Documents/PreparingRawTextForLocalization.md

 Welcome.Message.1=Welcome to our world! #
 ```

-Here, the string name is Welcome.Message.1, and the string value is Welcome to our world!.
+Here, the string name is **Welcome.Message.1**, and the string value is **Welcome to our world!**.

 > [!NOTE]
 > `<tab>#` is the required terminator for our parser to recognize the string.
 There's no harm in adding extra hashtags because that is the start of a comment (see below).
-Watch out for programs and/or processing that convert tabs to spaces; that won't work.
+Watch out for programs and/or processing that convert tabs to spaces because that won't work.
 The tab must be character code `U+0009`.
 Do **not** use leading or trailing spaces around the equals `=` sign.

 ## Comments